Try/OpenGothic/README.md

 Open source re-implementation of Gothic 2: Night of the Raven.

 Motivation: The original Gothic 1 and Gothic 2 are still great games, but it's not easy to make them work on modern systems.
-The goal of this project is to make a feature complete Gothic game client compatible with the original game data and mods.
+The goal of this project is to make a feature-complete Gothic game client, compatible with the original game data and mods.

 ----
 [![Latest build](https://img.shields.io/github/release-pre/Try/opengothic?style=for-the-badge)](https://github.com/Try/opengothic/releases/latest)